CityofToronto/bdit_data-sources/gis/school_safety_zones/README.md

 The DAG consists of two main tasks as shown in the below figure:

-1. get_list_of_years: A Python operator that extracts the required details out of `ssz_spreadsheets`.
+1. get_list_of_years: A Python operator that extracts the required details out of `ssz_spreadsheets` and filters to specific years:
+   - Defaults to current year and previous year based on execution date.
+   - Can override to pull past years by triggering DAG with `years` parameter specified.
 2. pull_data: An array of mapped tasks dynamically created based on the number of years retreived by the previous (upstream) task.
 Each of these mapped tasks pull the data of a specific year from the corresponding Google spreadsheet by calling the helper function `gis.school_safety_zones.schools.pull_from_sheet`.
 The Google spreadsheet credentials and the database connection details are stored encrypted in Airflow connections.

 ![vz_google_sheets DAG structure](dag_structure.png)